Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 3. **proj**: used to visualize future projections.
 Bias-correction can be performed automatically as well as trend analysis
 4. **climate_change_signal**: used to visualize climate change signal and agreement in the sign of the climate change signal calculated as described by the IPCC
 5. **trends**: used to visualize trends for spatially aggregated data.

+More information about the CHAT performances can be downloaded [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) by pressing the download button.

 ### Loading the data